thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

     240 is under 1000.

-In summary: You can shard this table by the ideal number of shards; 240, in this case, because 240 is less than 80% of your total available CPU, it is a multiple of the number of rows, and it is under 1000.
+In summary: You can shard this table by the ideal number of shards; 240, in this case, because 240 is less than 60% of your total available CPU, it is a multiple of the number of rows, and it is under 1000.

 If the table had 2.5 billion rows, the ideal number of shards would be 250.
-However, 250 is not a multiple of 24, so 240 is still the best number of shards for this table.
+However, 250 is not a multiple of 24, so 240 would still be the best number of shards for this table.

 ## How to shard